CaesarXInsanium/StructureInterpretationNotes/Notes/DataAbstractions.md

       (cons (car list1) (append (cdr list1) list2))))
 ```

+I think that what we are really doing is going down a linked list.

 #### Mapping Over Lists

 One useful function is to take a list and apply a transformation on each item
 and generate a new list.
-The scheme `map`{.verbatim} function is for this
+The scheme `map`  function is for this
 purpose.
 This is a higher order procedure.

 ``` scheme